-With the Muslim invasions, some new patterns were introduced in the coins and coinage system of India.
 Among the important changes of Indian coins, the Persian influence was discernable with the image of the king and sometimes 'Kalima' on the coins.
-Indian coins since the ancient period had differed and gradually improved in the style of inscription, metal, and size like Muhammad Bin Tughlaq from Tughlaq Dynasty, who had minted coins in the name of his dead father.
+Muhammad Bin Tughlaq from Tughlaq Dynasty had minted coins in the name of his dead father.
 His successor Feroz Shah Tughlaq had brought out coins in the name of his dead son.
-However, the coining history of India once more took a dramatic turn under the advent of the Mughal Empire in the early 16th century.
 The coins issued during this time contained Hijri year and the mint name.
-Since the ruling period of Emperor Zahiruddin Mohammed Babur and perhaps mostly flourishing under the reign of Jalaluddin Mohammed Akbar, Mughal mintage took India towards scaling heights, achieving worldwide fame.
-The coins issued during this time also have a cultural impact on the society and they also contained valuable historical facts.
+Since the ruling period of Emperor Zahiruddin Mohammed Babur and perhaps mostly flourishing under the reign of Jalaluddin Mohammed Akbar, the coins issued during this time also have a cultural impact on the society and they also contained valuable historical facts.

-The coins and coinage system in India also altered with changing dynasties.
-At times new inscriptions and portraits on the both sides of the coins were introduced by a new ruler.
-Early English coins of modern India were developed along three broad strands in rhyme with the local suitability of the coins for the intentions of trade and successful commerce.
-The coins of Bengal were formulated along the lines of Mughal pattern and the English coins of Western India grew along Mughal as well as English patterns.
 During the British period, coins were made out of gold, silver, copper and tin.
-Beautiful and dainty gold coins were begun to be minted in Murshidabad, Calcutta by the East India Company.
-Coins of modern India for the very first time were being moulded in factories through machine and also struck meticulously, popularly referred to as Mohur or Muhar.
+Beautiful and dainty gold coins were begun to be minted in Murshidabad, Kolkata by the East India Company.
+Coins of modern India for the very first time were being moulded in factories through machine and also struck meticulously, popularly referred to as ‘Mohur’ or ‘Muhar’.
 The rise of British as the most overriding power after over a hundred years of violent agitation, lead them to enact the Coinage Act of 1835 and since then newly designed coins carrying the image of William IV on the obverse and the value on the reverse in English and Urdu were issued.
 Initially the British Raj coins were minted with a mature portrait of Victoria, as Queen on the obverse but after her coronation on the throne, coins were issued with her name as Empress, Her Highness.
 Edward VII had succeeded Queen Victoria and the modern coins in India issued during this moment, thus, bore his model.
 The Indian Coinage Act, 1906 was passed which governed the establishment of Mints as well as the coins and established the standards that would be maintained while issuing coins.

 After the independence, new coins and coinage were introduced by Independent India.
-The coins issued during this time contained Ashoka's (the great Mauryan Emperor) Lion Capital motif.
-The coins of contemporary India include 6 odd-shaped coins.
-Some of the coins were made of stainless steal and with commodity prices mounting during the sixties, small denomination coins were made.
+The coins issued during this time contained Ashoka's Lion Capital motif.
+Some of the coins were made of stainless steel and small denomination coins were made.
 These small denominational coins which were manufactured of bronze, nickel-brass, cupro-nickel and Aluminium-Bronze, were gradually minted in Aluminium.
-This modification was started out with the introduction of the new hexagonal 3 paise coin.
-A twenty paise coin was also initiated in 1968, but did not earn much citizen admiration.
-In 2002 the 11-sided 2 Rupee coins were manufactured that feature a map of India.
+This modification was started out with the introduction of the new hexagonal 3 paisa coin.
+A twenty paisa coin was also initiated in 1968.
+In 2002, the 11-sided 2 Rupee coins were manufactured that feature a map of India.
 The 2001, 1 Rupee is struck in stainless steel.
 The 1999, 50 paisa featured the Parliament building and a map of India.
 A rhinoceros is featured on the 1994, 25 paisa.
 In 2004, Reserve Bank of India issued a series in denominations of 1 rupee, followed by 2 rupee and 10 rupee in 2005.
 The 10 rupee coins were the first bimetallic coins issued in India.
 In 2007, Reserve Bank of India issued a new series of Coins, the ‘Hasta Mudra’ Series, in coins of 50 paisa, 1 rupee and 2 rupee denominations.
 The 5 rupees piece that features waves in its design was also issued in 2007, along with a new 10 rupee coin.
 However, the design of the 10 rupees piece changed in 2008 and the 5 rupees coin design was again reverted to the earlier design.
 In 2011, Reserve Bank of India issued a series in denominations of 50 paisa, 1rupee, 2 rupees, 5 rupees, and 10 rupees.
 The 50 paisa, 1 rupee, 2 rupees and 5 rupees designs are alike except the absence of the rupee symbol in 50 paisa coin.
 The 10 rupees coin continued to be issued in bimetallic issues as formerly.